edibotopic/edibotopic-website/content/blog/doing/2023-11-30-leisure-sick.md

 attention](https://www.echolive.ie/entertainment/whatson/arid-40902209.html)
 last year.

-The plan was — and still is — to wind down the Curtsy Rehearsed project by the end of 2023.
+The plan was to wind down the Curtsy Rehearsed project by the end of 2023.
 In the meantime, my discovery of [Arroost](https://arroost.com/) led to a surprise burst of music-making.